-However, if you find it necessary to create and upload your own custom artwork, the USPS has some strict postcard requirements that you'll want to be aware of.
+However, if you need to create and upload your own custom artwork, there are some strict USPS Postcard Regulations that you'll want to be aware of.
 Here are the comprehensive guidelines for designing your own postcards.

-For your convenience, we offer free, downloadable templates for your team to use for this process on this page.
+In addition, we offer free, downloadable standard postcard sized templates for your team to use for this process on this page.

 - To get the low-cost First-Class Mail postcard pricing from the USPS, size matters.
 The size of your postcards should be between 3.5-4.25" high, 5-6" long, and .007-.016" thick.

 - If your mail pieces are larger than the First-Class mail allowance, you may still qualify for USPS Marketing Mail.
 These should be no larger than 6.125" high, 11.5" long, and .25" thick

 Anything larger than that will get pushed to the higher Large Flat rate.
 If you must go with a larger piece, you may want to consider folding your flat-sized piece to qualify for the Marketing Mail or First-Class Mail postcard pricing.

 If you do fold your card, make sure to check the thickness of the folded piece to ensure it's within the USPS’s guidelines and seal the open edges either with glue or tabs to prevent jamming in USPS machines.